-- He tries to buy it for $800 on an online exchange (a place where people buy and sell cryptocurrencies to each other);
+- He tries to buy it for $800 on an online exchange (a place where people buy, sell, and trade cryptocurrencies with each other);

-- Nobody is selling their Ether for $800 right now because they currently like Ether a lot and think it is worth more than $800;
+- Nobody is selling their Ether for $800 right now because they currently like Ether a lot, and think it's worth more than $800;

 - John really wants to buy Ether right now, so he says he’ll pay $820 for it;